Meet the Staff

 David Barton: Teacher of Mathematics

-I will be teaching Year 12 Mathematics.
+I am teaching Year 12 Mathematics.
 I graduated with a Masters in Mechanical Engineering from Selwyn College, Cambridge in 2013 before deciding to join teaching.
 I trained through Teach First gaining my PGCE in 2014.
 From early in my education I enjoyed mechanics and physics, as I loved being able to model real systems as equations and understand how they worked.
 My speciality in maths is therefore Mechanics, come and ask if you want to know why a boomerang turns!
 My interests outside of work in the field are Formula 1, space travel, and sci-fi movies.
 One thing I love about my subject?
 Understanding how the world works.

 Lydia Povey: Head of Maths